 Ancilla Domini College has maintained accreditation with the Higher Learning Commission.

 A Student Success Center was established to meet the individual academic needs of traditional and non-traditional students.

 Ancilla athletic teams began participating in the National Junior College Athletic Association and, since 2000, the Michigan Community College Athletic Association.

 Ground was broken to address science and technology needs.
-The new wing, completed in January 2003, is comprised of computer and science labs, classrooms, and offices.
+The new wing, completed in January 2003, consists of computer and science labs, classrooms, and offices.
 The renovation of the original science laboratory in 2004 produced a state-of-the-art nursing lab.